How Old Is My Wagner Cast Iron Skillet?

 We can come pretty close to a range of dates once we understand a little bit about the manufacturing of the cookware.

-The iron foundries would have moulds for the various pieces of cookware and over time the moulds would need to be replaced.
-Or through expansion the foundries would get more moulds to increase production or to make another piece of cookware.
+The iron foundries would have molds for the various pieces of cookware and over time the molds would need to be replaced.
+Or through expansion the foundries would get more molds to increase production or to make another piece of cookware.